palakparmartntra/readme_file_format/README.md

 ## Sunrise Diamond Project ( Backend Part )
-> Outline a brief description of your project.project description of sunrise diamond which is en erp platform that we build in ddd architecture.
+> Outline a brief description of your project.
+Project description of sunrise diamond which is en erp platform that we build in ddd architecture.

 ## Table of contents
 * [Technologies](#technologies)